vmware-tanzu/community-edition/docs/site/content/docs/assets/step1.md

 This topic describes how to use the Tanzu installer interface to deploy a management cluster.
-The installer interface launches in a browser and takes you through steps to configure the management.
+The installer interface launches in a browser and takes you through the steps to configure the management cluster.
 The input values are saved in: `~/.tanzu/tkg/clusterconfigs/cluster-config.yaml`.

 ## Before you begin

-- Make sure that you have completed the [Installing the Tanzu CLI](../latest/installation-cli) procedure.
+- Make sure that you have completed the [Installing the Tanzu CLI](../latest/cli-installation) procedure.
 - Make sure that you have completed the [Prepare to Deploy a Cluster](../latest/prepare-deployment) procedure for your cloud provider.
 - Make sure you have met the following installer prerequisites:
    - NTP is running on the bootstrap machine on which you are running `tanzu management-cluster create` and on the hypervisor.